-Welcome to part 2 of the French Deadly Sins series (see Part 1 here).
-Today, we shall focus on a DS that spanned the ’50s and ’60s, the Panhard Dyna Z (1954-59) and its related successor, the PL 17 (1960-65).
-True to the spirit of the Deadly Sins, these cars may have sold well, but they led their maker to oblivion…
+(first posted 12/21/2016, revised, augmented and re-illustrated 12/21/2022) Welcome to the second post in this first edition of the French Deadly Sins series (see Part 1 here).
+Today, we shall focus on a DS that spanned the ’50s and ’60s, the Panhard Dyna Z (1954-59) and its related successor, the Panhard PL 17 (1960-65).
+True to the spirit of the Deadly Sins, these cars may have sold well, but they still led their maker to oblivion…

-The Panhard company was France’s oldest automaker, having built its first petrol-engined car in 1890.
-Over the years, it had diversified its production to include trucks, coaches, railbuses and a very successful line of military vehicles.
+The Panhard & Levassor company was France’s oldest automaker, having built their first petrol-engined car (with a Daimler engine) in 1890.
+By 1892, Levassor had opted to move the engine to the front of the vehicle, replaced the tiller with a steering wheel in 1894 and created the gearbox in 1895 — some rather fundamental innovations for the fledgling automobile concept.
+Over the years, Panhard diversified production to include trucks, coaches, railbuses and, from the First World War on, a very successful line of military vehicles.

-Panhard cars evolved toward the higher end of the market by the mid-‘20s, offering a range of mid to larger 6-cyl. and 8-cyl. cars with Knight sleeve-valve engines and very distinctive styling courtesy of Louis Bionier.
-The last pre-war Panhard, the Dynamic, sold poorly but introduced unibody construction to the French luxury car market, among many interesting technical features.
-Even before the end of the war, the family-owned firm wisely decided its future lay in small cars.
+The last pre-war Panhard, the 1936-40 Dynamic, sold poorly but introduced all-steel unit body construction to the French luxury car market, among many interesting technical features.
+Even as the Second World War started, the family-owned firm wisely decided its future lay in small cars.

 In 1945, the French government was pushing for Simca to manufacture a completely new car devised by Jean Albert Grégoire (him again, see Part 1) during the war.
 It was a tiny alloy-bodied FWD design, powered by a flat-twin engine.
 J.A.
 Grégoire was in cahoots with the Aluminium Français (the French aluminum producers lobby), who wielded considerable influence over politicians in Paris, who in turn forced J.A.
 Grégoire and his car on Simca.
 J.A.
 Grégoire was a Simca executive for a brief time, but Simca viewed him and his car with suspicion, dragging their feet, toying with the car to give it more contemporary styling and finally selling the aborted project to Kendall in the UK and Hartnett in Australia (neither were successful).